 - Branches can become diseased and weakened and infected buds may appear darker in colour compared to healthy ones.

 Shot Hole Disease Treatment & Control

-Organic treatment and control of shot hole disease can be achieved through a combination of good orchard hygiene, and immediate pruning of any leaves and branches showing signs of infection.
-You can also make use of natural anti fungal sprays.
+Treatment of shot hole disease can be achieved through a combination of good orchard hygiene, and immediate pruning of any leaves and branches showing signs of infection.

 - Regular pruning of weak branches and shoots can help keep this disease at bay.
 Any infected leaves and branches should be immediately removed and destroyed.